Newport Historic District (Newport, Pennsylvania): 51 South Second Street

 51 South Second Street is a residential and commercial property located in Newport, Pennsylvania.

 Built around 1890, this two story side gabled brick on stone foundation has five bays, modern storefront on the north side of the first story, elaborate incising on window pediments and frieze board, eave brackets, a one-story 2/3 front porch with gingerbread and turned wooden columns.

 Was Charles Welfley Clothing, Bernie Carl Clothing, Charles Brandt Clothing, Newport One Price Store and Peter Schlomer Clothing and Saddlery.
 In the alley behind was the Kough Warehouse Commission.

-It was designated a contributing property to the Newport Historic District in 1999.
+It was designated a contributing property to the Newport Historic District, identified as #70 in the National Register of Historic Places Resource Inventory: Newport Historic District.

 This property can also be found on the Newport Sesquicentennial Self-Guided Walking Tour.